Choose Love (organisation): Early days

 Bird, Lawrence, Naughton, and O'Porter visited Calais to work out how they could get the donations to the right place to help people there, expecting to find large NGOs like the Red Cross or the UNHCR.
 No large NGOs were there, but their encounters with people living in the camp and individuals dedicated to supporting those people (like Liz Clegg, a former firefighter from Glastonbury who was organising food and aid and would later establish a women's and children's centre) encouraged them to work with individuals already there to find a solution.

 Returning to Calais on 15 September, the women hired a warehouse in which to store donations.
 In a DIY store while looking for shelving for the warehouse, Lawrence met a stranger from Ireland who had raised £5,000 to be used in Calais buy didn't know what to do with it: they offered to pay for the shelving, which came to £900.
 As more volunteers arrived to help, Help Refugees began efforts to build temporary shelters at the camp, distribute goods and provide other services that were not being catered for sufficiently, working with local associations where possible.
-The group were involved in receiving, sorting and distribution of donations; shelter construction; camp census taking.
+The group were involved in receiving, sorting and distribution of donations, shelter construction, and camp census taking.
 Friends of the founding women moved to France to help, organising volunteers and shelter allocations for refugees, for example.
 The number of donations and volunteers increased and a larger warehouse was found.

 Bird, Lawrence, Naughton, and O'Porter were mostly working from Lawrence's home in London, fitting things around their jobs.
-Lawrence had effectively given up working on her business and, by January 2016, Naughton quit her job with Coldplay to focus on Help Refugee.
+Lawrence had effectively given up working on her business and Bird dialled back her media work to focus on the charity.
+By January 2016, Naughton quit her job with Coldplay to focus on Help Refugees.
 Lawrence describes them as "the accidental charity".
-Today Naughton is CEO and Lawrence remains a director.
+Naughton and Bird ran Help Refugees together from 2015 to 2018.
+Bird left Choose Love in 2018.
+Today, Naughton is CEO and Lawrence remains a director.

 Expansion out of France

 In October 2015, there was an increase in migrant arrivals in the Moria Refugee Camp in Lesbos, Greece, and disease was breaking out.
 Help Refugees put out a message asking for doctors to go there and offering to pay for flights and accommodation if they could stay for more than a week.
 They managed to fund 30 doctors.
 By June 2016, Help Refugees was supporting 26 projects across Europe.

-Since 2015, Help Refugees has helped more than 722,500 people across the world.
+Since 2015, Choose Love has raised more than £120 million and worked in 50 countries across the world.